handpoint/doc/restapi/restdownloads.md

 id: restapidownloads
 ---

-# Downloads
+# POSTMAN Collection

-Here is a Postman collection to get started with the REST API integration.
-In the collection there are different operations that can be performed such as Initialize, Ping device, Sale, Sale and tokenize, Sale reversal, Sale with partial approval, Refund, Refund reversal, Print receipt, Tokenize card and Update.
+Below is a Postman collection to get started with the REST API integration.
+In this collection you will find examples of different operations such as initialize, ping device, sale, sale and tokenize, sale reversal, sale with partial approval, refund, refund reversal, print receipt, tokenize card and update terminal.

-**Get the Postman Collection!**

-<a class="button button--primary" href="https://handpoint.com/downloads/rest-api/Handpoint_REST-API_Postman_collection.zip">Postman Collection</a>
+<a class="button button--primary" href="https://handpoint.com/downloads/rest-api/Handpoint_REST-API_Postman_collection.zip">Get the Postman Collection !</a>